liferay/liferay-docs/develop/tutorials/articles/140-application-security/01-application-permissions/03-registering-permissions.markdown

         }

-The `activate`
+The `activate` method is a *bundle activator*.
+Normally in Declarative Services components, this isn't needed, but you need this one to set up the chain of permission logic classes that protect your entities.
+Blogs uses portlet resource permissions, model resource permissions, staging permissions, and workflow permissions.

+Note that you specify your entity's class, primary key, and the entity itself for the factory so it can create permission objects specific to your entity.

+Great!
 Once you've registered permissions for your entities, you're ready to provide users the interface to associate permissions with resources.